jinho-choi123/ball-blog/content/Machine-Learning-Basic/entropy/index.md

 ### Entropy with probability distribution

-In the examples at [#information-theory](page-1.md#information-theory "mention"), I only mentioned about the case where possiblities of every cases are even.
+In the [upper example](#information-theory), I only mentioned about the case where possiblities of every cases are even.
 Coin can have Head or Tail by 50%, 50% probability.

 How can we express if the Head / Tail probability is 30% / 70%?